christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 - AWS services (S3, Cloudwatch logs, SNS...)

+And events can be delivered/propagated on faster and safer protocol than HTTP.

 This event-oriented architecture simplifies the development and the organization of information systems into what is now defined as **micro-services** : services with a narrow scope, that are independent, scalable, reliable and easy to communicate with for other parts of the organization.